andre-dietrich/LiaScript_Tutorial_Kigali/README.md

 A paragraph and other markdown-blocks, that we will get to know, are separated visually from each other by empty lines.
 These lines are thus interpreted as one single paragraph.

+This is another paragraph.

+This is my third paragraph.

 ---

 Task: